physiozoo/physiozoo/docs/sections/tutorials/pobm_analysis.rst

 **Introduction**
 ----------------------
 SpO2 is a measure of the amount of oxygen-loaded hemoglobin in the blood, relative to the amount of oxygen-unloaded hemoglobin.
 The extraction of digital biomarkers from the oxygen saturation time series is a critical step in the process of diagnosis and monitoring of patient pulmonary function.
-Indeed, studying the variability of the oxygen saturation signal may provide information on the underlying physiological control systems. **PhysioZoo OBM** provides the framework and the tools for extracting oximetry biomarkers from the SpO2 signal.
+Studying the variability of the oxygen saturation signal may provide information about the underlying physiological control systems. **PhysioZoo OBM** provides the framework and the tools for extracting oximetry biomarkers from the SpO2 signal.

 **Performing oximetry analysis**